xrtuen/windows-arm64/README.md

 - [.NET 6.0 Download Page](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)

 ### Visual Studio Code
-This is the IDE of choice as the full Visual Studio IDE does not have a native ARM64 build and would run very slowly in x86 emulation mode, if it runs at all.
+This is the IDE of choice as the full Visual Studio IDE does not have a native ARM64 build and would run very slowly and with a reduced feature set in x64 emulation mode.
+Microsoft has stated on the [Visual Studio 2022 Roadmap](https://docs.microsoft.com/en-us/visualstudio/productinfo/vs-roadmap#diagnostics) that ARM64 support is coming.
 - [Visual Studio Code Download Page](https://code.visualstudio.com/#alt-downloads)

 ### PyCharm/IDEA